berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ### Flow

-- User applies a new secret holding a manifest
+- User applies a new inputmanifest crd holding a manifest
 - Frontend detects it and processes the created/modified input manifest
 - Upon deletion of user-created secrets, Frontend initiates a deletion process of the manifest